MichShep/pix2gba/README.md

 ## Introduction

 `pix2gba` is a tile and palette converter designed for Game Boy Advance development.
-It is used to generate `.c` and `.h` files from images based on configuration stored in TOML files, with the option to compress the data.
+It is used to generate `.c` and `.h` files from images based on configuration stored in TOML files, with the option to compress and dedupe the data.
 The tool supports multiple conversion units per project and is well-suited for automation or large asset pipelines.

 This updated version uses a declarative configuration model (via `pix2gba.toml`) and can be run using simple system commands.